khulnasoft/integrations-core/openmetrics/README.md

 ### Metrics

-All metrics collected by the OpenMetrics check are forwarded to Datadog as custom metrics.
+All metrics collected by the OpenMetrics check are forwarded to Khulnasoft as custom metrics.

 ### Events